 Larnaca is the third largest town in Cyprus and was built of the ruins of the ancient city of Citium.
-It has long golden beaches and an abundance of cocktail bars to choose from.
+It has long golden beaches and an abundance of cocktail bars and boutique hotels to choose from.

 There is a palm tree-lined promenade which is perfect for an afternoon stroll and for the adventure-lovers, there is the opportunity to scuba dive amongst shipwrecks just off the coast.

 Paphos is perfect for a sun-filled break.
 It has wonderful white sand beaches, clear blue waters and a mountainous backdrop plus a working harbour.
 There is a touristy side to the resort with Blue Flag beaches, waterparks, restaurants and high street shops but there’s also lots to explore.